fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 <br />

-### Guideline: Avoid an "FSharp.*" name for things that are not exclusively intended for F# developers
+### Guideline: Avoid an "FSharp.*" name for things not intended exclusively for F# developers

-Some projects, packages and tools use F# as an implementation language but are intended for broader use.
+Some projects, packages and tools use F# as an implementation or scripting language but are intended for broader use.
 If your audience is larger than the worldwide community of F# developers, then strongly consider using a name which doesn't mention F#.